jwinstan/CosmicWebClassification/README.md

 Jordan Winstanley & Chris Power

 ### Installation
-You can install as a package by doing the following;
+You can install as a package by doing the following:

 ```
 git clone https://github.com/jwinstan/CosmicWebClassification.git